 In March 2004, 25 female sage-grouse were captured with the aid of night-lights (Wakkinen et al. 1992) in Elko and Humboldt Counties, Nevada, and translocated to the YTC.
-In March 2005, 18 female and 5 male sage-grouse were captured on the Hart Mountain National Antelope Refuge in Lake County, Oregon (Hart Mountain) and translocated to the YTC.
-Both of these translocations were designed to augment the existing population.
-In contrast, 12 female and 19 male sage-grouse were captured at Hart Mountain and released on the Yakama Nation adjacent to the southern Washington population in an effort to re-introduce birds to a portion of their historic range.
-An additional 5 males were captured at the Wind River Indian Reservation and released on the Yakama Nation in April 2006.
-In August 2006, 18 female and 7 male sage-grouse were captured at Hart Mountain; 4 females and 5 males were released on the Yakama Nation and 14 females and 2 males were released on the YTC.
+In March 2005, 18 female and 5 male addition sage-grouse were translocated from the Hart Mountain National Antelope Refuge in Lake County, Oregon (Hart Mountain).
+In August 2006, 14 females and 2 males were translocated from Hart Mountain.
+In March 2014, 10 females were translocated from southern Idaho to the YTC.
+All of these translocations (total of 67 females and 8 males) were designed to augment the existing population.
+In addition, 12 female and 19 male sage-grouse were captured at Hart Mountain in March 2006 and released on the Yakama Nation adjacent to the southern Washington population in an effort to re-introduce birds to a portion of their historic range.
+An additional 5 males were translocated from the Wind River Indian Reservation in April 2006, 4 females and 5 males were translocated from Hart Mountain in August 2006, 4 females and 11 males were translocated from Hart Mountain in March-April 2007, 11 females and 19 males were translocated from Nevada in March-April 2013, and 12 females and 26 males were translocated from Nevada in March-April 2014 (total of 43 females and 85 males).

-Although successful breeding has been documented for the 109 translocated sage-grouse in southern Washington, the results are preliminary and additional work is currently underway to evaluate movement, survival, and productivity of the released birds as well as a possible population-level response to the overall translocation effort.
+Although successful breeding has been documented for the 203 translocated sage-grouse in southern Washington, the results are preliminary and additional work is currently underway to evaluate movement, survival, and productivity of the released birds as well as a possible population-level response to the overall translocation effort.
 A rebound in the YTC population has not been observed to date; the reasons may relate to a reported rangewide population low, or habitat issues.
-In recent years, habitat on the YTC has been affected by an increase in Army training and also possibly by an associated increase in wildfires.
+In recent years, habitat on the YTC has been affected by an increase in Army training and also by an associated increase in wildfires.
 Although genetic samples have been analyzed to determine if the augmentation was successful at introducing new genetic material to the population, these results have not been conclusive.
 A similar project involving translocation of 63 sharp-tailed grouse (Tympanuchus phasianellus) onto the Scotch Creek Wildlife Area in north-central Washington revealed that even a positive response might be delayed a few years following a translocation effort (Fig. 4).
 The reason for this delay is that a portion of the translocated individuals die before they are able to breed, a portion are not able to either breed and/or nest successfully, and a portion of the young produced do not survive to successfully reproduce.
 Consequently, it is essential that translocation efforts be supported with multi-year commitments by the agencies and individuals involved.